Some of us wouldn’t call these pivots, but adapting.

 Facebook was aimed initially at college students, later aimed at consumers in general, and more recently found a lucrative growth path with businesses.
 Pivots thus are a normal and necessary process in expanding the market, and recognizing cultural shifts as well as kick-starting growth.

 Often entrepreneurs start with a direct-to-customer business model, but learn that many domains only work with distributors or value-added resellers.
-Other popular to try include the subscription model, the razor-blade model, and free solutions supported by paid ads.
+Other popular business models to try include the subscription model, the razor-blade model, and free solutions supported by paid ads.

 5. Change competitive positioning and pricing to improve traction.

 Many high-margin, low-volume startups are forced to consider the price-volume tradeoff.
-Of course, a move on price also puts them in the realm of new competitors, including vendors and big-box stores.
+Of course, a move on price also puts them in the realm of new competitors, including e-commerce vendors and big-box stores.
 You can’t be on both ends of this spectrum at the same time.

-6. Consider alternative platforms for the solution.
+6. Consider alternative technology platforms for the solution.

 Sometimes a startup has to pivot to a new technology to stay competitive or improve margins.
 Other domains like transportation have found the need to pivot, to meet environmental directives and alternative forms of energy.
 The world around us changes quickly, even for a startup.